datahub-project/datahub/metadata-service/README.md

     - CONTAIN
     - END_WITH
     - EQUAL
-    - IEQUAL (Supports case insensitive equals)
+    - IEQUAL (support case insensitive values)
     - GREATER_THAN
     - GREATER_THAN_OR_EQUAL_TO
     - LESS_THAN